aaron-krohn/AoC-2023/README.md

 Day 9, I decided to sleep like a person instead of staying up late.

-Day 10.2 can eat a bag of dicks.
+Day 10.2 was not great.
 I tried implementing flood fill, but went back to a boundary counting method.
 Leaving the flood fill code because of how ridiculous it is.

 ```
       --------Part 1---------   --------Part 2---------